-Business travel is not always good for you!
+Business traveller wellbeing matters!
 A fascinating study by Columbia University’s Mailman School of Public Health demonstrated a strong correlation between frequency of travel and various health issues.
 They discovered that risks raised include weight gain, anxiety, depression, alcohol dependence and poor sleep.
 In turn, commercially, these factors can result in poor outcomes for employee productivity and performance in the corporate world.
 And over a long period of time these issues can add up to a chronic health risk for those travelling regularly.

 In recent years, there has been a shift in the mindset of regular travellers.
 Increasing awareness of these risks is leading to the realisation that health and fitness needs to be a top priority.

 These days, a hotel or apartment residence’s workout facilities can influence a business travellers’ booking decision.
 As can consideration of what is “walkable” nearby.
 Unsurprisingly, it is estimated that 50% of business travellers now make time to exercise whilst away.
 And other top wellness concerns include unhealthy heating and lack of sleep, not to mention the stress of the actual travel itself.

 Relax and unwind is the name of the game!

 In response to growing consumer demand, the ever growing global wellness industry has started to sit up and take notice.
 Whilst the leisure detox vacation has long become a feature of modern luxury living, city hotels are beginning to respond to this particular demand.
 Even when welcoming short stay guests.

 Wellbeing options including 24 hour gyms and in-room workout facilities are becoming commonplace in many urban locations.

 But there is still a huge way to go….
 With the focus being directed on four key areas – eating, exercising, breathing and sleeping.